 New York State Learning Network

-While collaborative care training and support provided by OMH is only available to these clinics for one year, OMH hopes that creating a network of clinics learning together will facilitate the success of Collaborative Care for clinics beyond additional training support.
+While Collaborative Care training and support provided by OMH is only available to these clinics for one year, OMH hopes that creating a network of clinics learning together will facilitate the success of Collaborative Care for clinics beyond additional training support.
 As part of the Learning Network, clinics are encouraged to build relationships with the other clinics through communicating and learning from one another along the way.
 Individual clinics are matched with similarly structured clinics to form several training cohorts to better facilitate learning.
-An experienced collaborative care coach works with each training cohort throughout the implementation process.
+An experienced coach works with each training cohort throughout the implementation process.
 Regular calls with the training cohort will keep clinics connected and provide the opportunity to receive additional training support, discuss challenges, and learn what the other sites are doing.

 New York State Office of Mental Health